jimevans/BenderProxy/README.md

-# BenderProxy
+BenderProxy
-A man-in-the-middle web proxy written in C# BenderProxy
 ========

-Extensible man in the middle HTTP proxy with SSL support.
-BenderProxy is a fork of the otherwise excellent [FryProxy](https://github.com/eger-geger/FryProxy) project.
+BenderProxy is an extensible man in the middle HTTP proxy with SSL support.
+It is a fork of the otherwise excellent [FryProxy](https://github.com/eger-geger/FryProxy) project.
 It was originally written because the original author need a way to monitor and possibly stub some browser request in Selenium tests.
 (It also available as [NuGet Package](https://www.nuget.org/packages/BenderProxy/)